lime-n/Python-Project/README.md

-# Python-Project
+# Python-Scrapy-Project

-These folders contain scripts coded in the Python-programming language.
+This folder will contain scripts coded in the Python-programming language.
 These are web-scraping techniques that involved the following skills:
 - Understanding of Scrapy networking for Requests
 - Combining BeautifulSoup and JSON to parse web-page data within Scrapy for complex websites
 - Practice and use of ItemLoaders, cb_kwargs, meta, Pipelines, Settings and Items.